iSAMS/Reporting-Custom-Field-Renaming/README.md

 **Domain** - This will be the host URL that is used to access your iSAMS instance.
 This will typically end with `isams.cloud`.

 **RestApiClientId** - Each Client within your iSAMS instance will have a unique ID.
-For the application to work, the chosen Client ID must have access to the `restapi` scope of the `iSAMS.Portal.Student.Api` Client.
+For the application to work, the chosen Client ID must have access to the `restapi` scope of the `iSAMS.Portal.Student.Api` Client. ***Please contact the iSAMS Helpdesk and Technical Support team if you do not already have this information.***

-**RestAPIClientSecret** - Each Client has a Secret key used to validate a request.
+**RestAPIClientSecret** - This is a string of numbers and letters which is used to authenticate with the specified `RestAPIClientId`. ***Please contact the iSAMS Helpdesk and Technical Support team if you do not already have this information.***

 **TargetDirectory** - This is the absolute path to the folder containing your exported reports.
 Ensure that the directory is not a `ZIP` file.